 But make no mistake about it: your landing pages are crucial to your business.

 They introduce some of your most popular services to the audience that is most likely to need them.
 Your landing page should be inviting and enticing and have a clear message.

 There’s a lot that goes into landing page optimization, so let’s dive right in.

 Define a Clear Purpose

-Your plumbing landing page is your chance to hype one of your services up to your customers and focus on the specific merits of a single service.
-It’s an opportunity to narrow your focus and spotlight one thing that your company does excellent.
+Your landing page is your chance to hype one of your services up to your customers and focus on the specific merits of a single service.
+It’s an opportunity to narrow your focus and spotlight one thing your company does well.